-In addition to teaching, the faculty have extensive research and service experience, representing the fields of archeology, sociocultural anthropology, and biological anthropology, in diverse cultural settings including Belize, China, the Czech Republic, Ecuador, France, Greece, Guatemala, Honduras, India, Indonesia , Malaysia, Mexico, Russia, the Philippines, Senegal, Sri Lanka, and the United States (American Southwest, Appalachia, and the Atlantic Coast).
+In addition to teaching, our 14 full-time faculty have extensive research and service experience, representing the fields of archeology, biological anthropology, linguistic anthropology, and sociocultural anthropology in diverse cultural settings including Argentina, China, the Czech Republic, Ecuador, France, Guatemala, Honduras, India, Indonesia, Malaysia, Mexico, Russia, the Philippines, Senegal, Sri Lanka, and the United States (American Southwest, Appalachia, and the Atlantic Coast).